Aaron-Bopp/TIM/30_Topics/32_Terms/Qi Gong.md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

-Chinese tradition of coordinated body-posture and movement, breathing, and meditation used for the purposes of health, spirituality, and martial-arts training
+Chinese tradition of coordinated body-posture and movement, breathing, and meditation used for the purposes of health, [[spirituality]], and martial-arts training
  ^[[[course_Dr.
 K's Guide to Mental Health]]]

 **See**::